bearkent/sciencefair2021/code-journal.md

 1/27/22 Added some code in the html that pulls the image and url from craigslist.
 Not working yet.
 Also sqlite is outputting errors on "no such column: width"

-1/29/22 Debbuged tehe sqlite error by removing some stuff in the html.
-Unknoen why it is happening.
+1/29/22 Debbuged the sqlite error by removing some stuff in the html.
+Unknown why it is happening.
 Then fixed the loop to make the submit.html page display the items.
+Figured out that there is spam words that messed up search query.
+Then made a function that uses urllib to get the html and then look for certain spam words in it.
+If the spam words are in it it excludes the item.

+--Essentials Complete--

+ 2/4/22 Used Ngrok to create a public domain.
+Use ngrok http https://localhost command which is usually ngrok http https://127.0.0.1:5000